-L'Observatoire International provided the lighting design for the entire museum, including the façade, exterior landscape and all interior public spaces.
+L'Observatoire International provided the lighting design for the entire museum, including the facade, exterior landscape, and all interior public spaces.

 Size